Sub-action step

 After creating this variable we can use it in the body template, as you can see in the image above of the email step configuration.

 So this our mail action.
 Go to your pages now and create a new page.
-Drag an action button on the page, and rename it to something like 'finish project'.
+Drag an Action button on the page, and rename it to something like 'Finish project'.
 Edit the action of the button by pressing the pencil icon next to the action option.

 Click on the settings of the action and make sure it's public for this example.
 We'll keep it simple by 'hardcoding' which project we want to update but you can make this dynamic as well, regardless click on the Start step and add an action variable like this:

 As you can see it's 'hardcoded' to filter on the project with the id 1.
 Next up let's update this record so the project will be completed once we press the button we just created.
-Drag an update step into the flow and configure it like so:
+Drag an Update step into the flow and configure it like so:

-This will make sure that the project will be set to finish, we'll use the project_finished variable as the input for the sub-action.
+This will make sure that the project will be set to finish, we'll use the project_finished variable as the input for the Sub-action.

-Now the most important part, drag the sub-action step under the update step.
-Select our send project finished email as the action that this sub-action has to run.
+Now the most important part, drag the sub-action step under the Update step.
+Select our send project finished email as the action that this Sub-action has to run.
 Since this action has an input variable, ensure that we pass this onto the action by adding an input variable and selecting the recently finished project variable.

 With this in place, we should be able to update our project and send an email letting the user know his project is finished.